DGriffin91/Sarus/README.md

 # Sarus

-## A jit engine
+## A JIT compiled language designed for realtime contexts

-test with `cargo run --example run_file examples/test`
+### No hidden allocations or GC

+See `tests/integration_test.rs` for a breadth of code examples.
+[sarus-editor-plugin](https://github.com/DGriffin91/sarus-editor-plugin) uses Sarus to JIT compile DSP/UI code in a VST plugin.

 Derived from https://github.com/bytecodealliance/cranelift-jit-demo

+test with `cargo test`

 In Progress: (more or less usable)
-- Base types: bool, f32, i64, &[f32], &[i64]
+- Base types: bool, f32, i64, &[f32], &[i64], [100; f32], ...
-- Structs with impls
+- `repr(C)` Structs with impls
-- Functions with multiple return variables
+- Functions with multiple return variables, and optional inline
 - Basic branching (if/then, if/then/else)
 - While loop
-- Calling functions defined in rust
+- Call Sarus functions from Rust and vice versa with `extern "C"`
 - Custom metadata associated functions/expressions